About Us

 Research Assistant

-Sage is a current UVA graduate student.
-Her current clinical interests are dysphagia and autism spectrum disorders.
-In her free time she enjoys hiking, spending time with my cat, Scout, and exploring Charlottesville.
+Aubriana is a current UVA graduate student.
+Her clinical interests span pediatric speech and language disorders.
+Outside of academics, Aubriana enjoys running, spending time with friends and family, and exploring the area around Charlottesville!

 Research Assistant